Find the perfect treat! Take quiz

 • Excessive tearing or discharge

-• Dilated pupil or a pupil that doesn't respond to light
+• A dilated pupil that doesn’t respond to light

 Leave a comment